theofuhrmann/liquiprism_app/README.md

 - **Audio Sonification**: Generate polyrhythms and soundscapes based on the automata state (see [`src/scripts/sonifier.ts`](src/scripts/sonifier.ts)).
 - **Interactivity**: Control animation, rotation, and sound properties through an intuitive sidebar (see [`src/components/Sidebar.astro`](src/components/Sidebar.astro)).

-## License

-This project is provided as-is for experimental and educational purposes.

 ## Acknowledgments

 Inspired by Dorin, Alan.
 "LiquiPrism: Generating polyrhythms with cellular automata." _Proceedings of the 2002 International Conference on Auditory Display, Kyoto, Japan, July 2._ Vol. 5.
 2002.